izaakrogan/react-internals/README.md

 React programmes output virtual DOM tree.

-Think of virtual DOM as an object; it is.

-ReactDOM.render builds a virtual DOM tree that is used to determine the next state of the DOM.
+Think of virtual DOM as a big object that describes what we want to display in the real DOM.

-You can read ReactDOM.render(<App />, domContainer) as: "React, make the domContainer DOM tree match my virtual DOM object (App)."
+You can read ReactDOM.render(<App />, domContainer) as: "React, take my App and use it to create a big virtual DOM object.
+Next, make the domContainer DOM tree match my virtual DOM object."

 React's first job is to build the virtual DOM tree.